-All ordinary general rates for the 2023/2024 period shall be based on land valuations issued by the Valuer-General to individual rate payers with a base date of 1st July 2022.
-Generally, there has been an estimated rise in rateable land values by \$1,270,639,290.00 to date.
+All ordinary general rates for the 2024/2025 period shall be based on land valuations issued by the Valuer-General to individual rate payers with a base date of 1st July 2022.
+Generally, Generally, there has been a slight fall in land values to date.